vedantgattani/DEWPAT/DEWPAT_manuscript_examples/DEWPAT-manuscript-examples-Python-readme-code.md

 ### Example 3
 #### Use img_complexity.py in master branch. remember to pass --mspec for mspec images

-sRGB images of flower petals are in folder flower_ex_vis_flowers and mspec images of flower petals are in folder flower_ex_bee_flower. use the following code to calculate global patch covariance on the images and save the results.
+sRGB images of flower petals are in folder flower_ex_vis_flowers and mspec images of flower petals are in folder flower_ex_bee_flower. make sure to move the image folders to the main folder. use the following code to calculate global patch covariance on the images and save the results.

 python img_complexity.py flower_ex_vis_flowers --global_patch_covar >flower_vis_complexity.csv